 One of the most common questions that newbie cat parents have is how much litter to use when cleaning your fuzzball’s box.
 If you use too much, prepare to clean all the sand and poop ejected by your cats as they cover up their mess.
 But brace yourself if you use too little.
 Before you know it, the smell of cat urine will take over your home.
-More importantly, it will drive your cat away from the litter box to find a new toilet somewhere else, like your bed or laundry basket.
+The stench will repel him from even the most aptly positioned litter box.
+Then your pet will find a new toilet somewhere else, like your bed or laundry basket.

 Avoid such fate by learning how much litter should be in a litter box to make your cat happy.